 5. Flock Diversity

 There is a certain beauty to a rooster’s appearance.
 Whether you have a pitch-black Australorp, or a black and white marbled Plymouth Rock, having a rooster will give a new and more attractive look to your flock.
-This is especially true for larger roosters because they have the ability to grow into the magnificent creatures they are.
+This is especially true for larger roosters because they grow into the magnificent creatures they are.

 6. Digging for Treasure